mjcampagna/webpack-exploration/README.md

 }
 ````

-Finally, because Webpack can have only a single entry point, we much reference our new CSS file within `index.js`.
+Finally, because Webpack can have only a single entry point, we must reference our new CSS file within `index.js`.
 Weird, right?
 At the very top:

 **src/index.js**
 ````js
 import css from './style.css';
 ````

 Run your build, and your CSS should appear in the compiled `main.js` file.
 It works, but it's also lame.
-Because putting CSS into your JS is lame.
+Because putting CSS into your JavaScript files is lame.
 LAME.

 To combat lameness, here we break from our first-party mission statement, and reach for a third-party solution.
 That solution is `mini-css-extract-plugin`.